btb/CPIIMiniMem/README.md

 ## About

+This is a 512K expansion board which connects directly to the motherboard of the Compaq Portable II.

-Based on the reverse-engineered [System Memory Board](https://github.com/btb/PortableIIMemBoard) for the Compaq Portable II.
+Based on the reverse-engineered [System Memory Board](https://github.com/btb/PortableIIMemBoard).

 ![render](CP2SIMMBoard1Bank.png)